 Another year is coming to an end, and guess what?
 It’s Christmas once again.
 That exciting time when the same Christmas carols play on a loop wherever you go.
-Everywhere you look, there will be Christmas decorations brightening up the atmosphere and of course, a ton of advertisements from every business or establishment persuading you to spend that extra cash from your 13th month pay.
+Everywhere you look, there will be Christmas decorations brightening up the atmosphere and of course, a ton of advertisements from every business or establishment persuading you to spend that extra cash from your 13th-month pay.
 Have you bought the perfect gifts for your loved ones already?
 Not yet?
 Me either.

 Let’s spread love and the holiday cheer by going all out for the coming wave of Christmas parties and reunions.
-Isn’t it exciting to see your friends again who’ve been just a bit busy the past few months?
-Relatives who you only see once every year will still be surprised of how much you’ve grown!
+Isn’t it exciting to see your friends again who’s been just a bit busy the past few months?
+Relatives who you only see once every year will still be surprised by how much you’ve grown!
 We aren’t kids anymore, but we do hope they’d still give us just some of that Christmas cash.
 Everybody needs a little extra, I’m sure!